Apollo186/Asteroid-Game/README.md

 # Asteroid Game

-This project will allow you to destory asteroids using a rocket ship.
+This project will allow you to destroy asteroids using a rocket ship.

 # Prerequisites